quinnlas/microbrewery/README.md

 - Using different technologies.
 Due to the technology agnostic communication layer (HTTP, MQ, or otherwise), each microservice can be written in the most appropriate technology for its needs.
 In this project, I am using Spring for some microservices and Micronaut for others due to the need for me to learn both frameworks.
 #### Cons
 - Complexity.
 Deploying multiple services and supporting some communication layer between them is far more complex than deploying a monolith which communicates with itself in process.
 - Speed of inter-module communication.
 Since communication between modules is now an I/O activity, there is a higher performance cost.
 This leads to a tradeoff between granularity and throughput.
 Think making several database queries versus calling a stored procedure.
+There can also be a significant performance cost simply from encoding/decoding data (serializing/deserializing JSON for instance).

 ### How to divide into microservices?
 The first challenge of a project like this would be to decide which microservices to make.
 Some reading gives a few guidelines: